 Best time of year to visit Botswana

-Botswana safaris can take place any month of the year.
+Botswana safari holiday can take place any month of the year.
 There are high and low, wet and dry seasons.
 Dry season runs May to September with moderate temperatures and great wildlife sightings.
 The Okavango Delta floods June to October so mokoro and boating are possible.
 High season runs July to October with a high cost low impact meaning it won’t feel busy.
 Botswana wet season runs November to March, some camps close.
 Others remain open and rates reduce.
 April and October are shoulder months with great weather, less tourists and wonderful sightings.
 If you are weather sensitive, October and November is very hot.
 January and February are peak wet months, thus more likely to rain.

 Conservation in Botswana